Mahjouba91/Count-content-signs/readme.txt

 === Content character count live ===
-Plugin Name: BEA Count Post Characters (Fork)
+Plugin Name: Count Post Signs
-Description: Counts characters in real time while you are writing your content.
+Description: Counts signs (characters and spaces) in real time while you are writing your content.
 Works for any kind of "post type" out of the box.
-Contributors: o----o, Florian TIAR
+Contributors: Mista-Flo
 Tags: content, character, admin, live
-Requires at least: 3.4.1
+Requires at least: 3.8.1
-Tested up to: 4.3.5
+Tested up to: 4.6
-Stable tag: 1.1
+Stable tag: 1.0

-Counts charaters live while you write your content.
+Counts signs (characters and spaces) in real time while you are writing your content.
 Works for any kind of "post type" out of the box.

 == Description ==

-Did you ever wanted to know how many characters you type in the content area?
+Did you ever wanted to know how many sings (characters) you type in the content area?

 Now you know.

-Credits go to: <a href="http://konstruktors.com/blog/wordpress/3685-limit-number-words-characters-in-wordpress-editor/">Konstructor</a> and <a href="http://www.ilovecolors.com.ar/character-counter-excerpt-wordpress/">ilovecolors</a>.
+It's the perfect plugin for online newspaper that need to pay authors by the signs number of their posts.

+== Installation ==

+This section describes how to install the plugin and get it working.

+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Write your post content and see the signs number

 == Screenshots ==